neha-dixit0236/csci062finalproject/README.md

 To launch the GUI, simply run the **`BetterWrappedGUILauncher.java`** file.

-Because JavaFX requires OS-specific native graphics engines to draw the windows, you will need to configure the SDK for your system before running the GUI:
+Because JavaFX is not a built-in library, we will need to configure the SDK for your system before running the GUI:

 1. Go to the [Gluon JavaFX](https://gluonhq.com/products/javafx/) download page and download the **JavaFX 21 SDK** for your specific OS (Windows, Mac, or Linux).
 2. Unzip the downloaded file, and drag the complete `lib/` folder from that download directly into your `csci062finalproject` folder.